-Hunger Mountain is both a print and online journal of the arts.
+Hunger Mountain is a print journal of the arts.
 We publish fiction, poetry, creative nonfiction, visual art, young adult and children’s writing, and literary miscellany.
-Our print issue comes out annually in the spring, and our online content changes on a regular basis.
+Our print issue comes out annually in the spring.

-For information about our current editors, check out our masthead.
+For information about our current Hunger Mountain and Ephemeral Artery editors, check out our masthead.

 Our mission is to cultivate engagement with and conversation about the arts by publishing high-quality, innovative literary and visual art by both established and emerging artists, and by offering opportunities for interactivity and discourse.